jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Defines the amount of time to wait before start a reconciliation event and update haproxy.
 The purpose of this delay is to group all the notifications of a batch update and apply pending changes in one single shot.
 The default value is `200ms`.

 ---

+## --watch-gateway

+Since v0.13

+Enables Gateway API watch and parse.
+The Gateway API CRDs should be installed before enable this option.
+See also the Gateway API configuration [doc]({{% relref "gateway-api" %}}).

+---